-Initial Economic Impact Assessment of Bodinglee Wind Farm
+Economic Impact Assessment of Bodinglee Wind Farm

 BiGGAR Economics was commissioned by Banks Renewables to assess the potential economic impact associated with its proposed Bodinglee Wind Farm in South Lanarkshire.
-This was built on economic impact assessments of two operational wind farms in South Lanarkshire: the 88.4 megawatt (MW) Kype Muir Wind Farm near Strathaven and the 51MW Middle Muir Wind Farm near Glentaggart.
+This was built on economic impact assessments of two operational wind farms in South Lanarkshire: the 88.4 megawatt (MW) Kype Muir Wind Farm near Strathaven and the 51 MW Middle Muir Wind Farm near Glentaggart.

-The initial economic impact assessment of Bodinglee Wind Farm has been based on a 40 turbine 264MW design, with an operational lifetime of 40 years from 2028 (it is recognised that this is subject to change as the environmental impact assessment is undertaken).
+The initial economic impact assessment of Bodinglee Wind Farm has been based on a 37 turbine 259 MW design, with an operational lifetime of 40 years from 2028, as well as a 424 MWh battery with an output of 106 MW.

-On this basis, it was estimated that the development and construction cost would be $\pounds 266$ million, and that the operation and maintenance cost would be $\pounds 452$ million.
-Over its lifetime the expected expenditure is around $\pounds 718$ million.
+On this basis, it was estimated that the development and construction cost would be £397.4 million, and that the operation and maintenance cost would be £439.9 million.
+Over its lifetime the expected expenditure is around £837.4 million.

-Overall, 23% of all expenditure on Bodinglee wind farm could be secured in South Lanarkshire and the local area (within 30km), while 65% could be secured in the regional area (within 60km), 66% in Scotland, and 76% in the UK.
+Overall, 19% of all expenditure on Bodinglee Wind Farm could be secured in South Lanarkshire and 20% in the local area (within 30km), while 55% could be secured in the regional area (within 60km), 57% in Scotland, and 66% in the UK.
 The local supply chain opportunities will be greatest during the 40 year operational phase.